 Despite the added cost, many travellers invest in travel insurance just in case the unexpected happens.
 It gives peace of mind that should an accident happen while abroad, you’ll be taken care of, either by local healthcare or by being brought back to your home country through a process called ‘medical repatriation’.
+For instance, repatriation from France and repatriation from New Zealand.
 Most standard policies include medical repatriation, but there can be conditions and sometimes an application is denied.
 What then?
 How can you get home, when your insurer refuses your repatriation.

 Why insurers might refuse